danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 ## Step 1 - Define the domain model

 Start by creating a clean Xcode project.
-I went with a simple iOS storyboard app, but you can set it up in any way you like.
+I went with a simple iOS storyboard app, but you can set it up however you like.
+We can then start by defining the domain model.

 The app will fetch movie data from our api.
-A `Movie` has basic info and a `cast` array of `Actor` objects.
-For simplicity, `Actor` only has a name and is used to show how amazingly easy recursive mapping is with Alamofire.
+A `Movie` has basic info about the movie as well as a `cast` array property of `Actor` objects.
+For simplicity, `Actor` only has a name and is used to show how easy recursive mapping is with Alamofire.

-To avoid an app that is coupled to a specific model, let us define this model as protocols.
+To avoid coupling the app to concrete types, let's define the model as protocols.
 Create a `Domain` folder in the project root, add a `Model` folder to it then add these two files to `Model`:

 ```swift
 // Movie.swift